Aircloak/aircloak/etcd/README.md

 ## Running

 In most cases, you'll want to power your local components.
 In this case, simply call `etcd/container.sh start` (make sure Docker is started).
 This will cause previous instances of etcd to stop, and restart them again (in background).
-The environment will be configured for local components and locally based cloak.
-Moreover, another `etcd` instance will be started, which listens on port 4004 and is used by tests.

-If you need to run your components in docker containers, then start etcd as just described, and then call `etcd/config_docker.sh` which will change some values, so docker containers can talk to each other.
-If you want to revert back to local settings, just run `etcd/config_local.sh`.
+All the necessary environments will be configured.
+If you change some etcd values and want to reload new settings, just invoke `etcd/container.sh start` again.

 ## Overriding settings